kakeetopius/ydl/README.md

 ### Example

-Search and download a video:
+Search for a video and select one to download from an interactive menu.

 ```sh
 ydl --search "lofi hip hop"